Historical Price-Lists for Gibson Electric Guitars

 1954 – Gibson

-• Les Paul Special (2 P-90s, wraparound bridge/tailpiece, translucent “limed” yellow finish)
+• Les Paul Special (2 P-90s, wraparound bridge/tailpiece, finish is called “limed mahogany”)

 • Les Paul Junior (single cutaway, 1 P-90 mounted close to the wraparound bridge/tailpiece) – 99.50 (12.50)

-• Les Paul TV model (this first year they were available in 3/4 scale only, single cutaway, 1 P-90 mounted close to the wraparound bridge/tailpiece, translucent “limed” yellow finish on a maple body)
+• Les Paul TV (this first year they were available in 3/4 scale only, single cutaway, 1 P-90 mounted close to the wraparound bridge/tailpiece, finish is called “limed oak,” though the wood is maple) 119.50

 1957 – Gibson